madnificent/ember-mode/README.md

 ### example usage ###

-`ember-mode` can be used to either generate, or navigate between files.
+`ember-mode` can be used to either generate, destroy, or navigate between files.

 #### example setting ####